hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 that clients must acquire a lock to perform any operation.
 Any client can read, write, and delete a key without owning the corresponding lock.
 It is not the goal of Consul to protect against misbehaving clients.

+## Leader Election

+The primitives provided by sessions and the locking mechanisms of the KV store can be used to build client-side leader election algorithms.
+These are covered in more detail in the [Leader Election guide](/docs/guides/leader-election.html).